 Another great option for accommodation in Brazil is to rent your own place.
 I recommend renting your own house or apartment if you are looking to cook your meals, be well located and enjoy the local lifestyle

-Depends on your travel style, bRAZIL HAS ALWAYS GEAT OPTIONS FOR HOTELS – iNCLUDING there are options from 1 to 5 stars, including international chains
+Depending on your travel style, Brazil has always great options for hotels from 1 to 5 stars, including international chains

 Brazil is one of the few destinations on Earth that is warm year-round.
 Because of its tropical landscapes, there are several climatic extremes, though none of which are too extreme to deter travelers.